JaneJeon/bazaar-backend/docs/api.md

 - [ws `/commissions/:commissionId/negotiations/:artistId/chats`](#wsccnac)

 ### <a name="posts"></a>POST `/sessions`
 This endpoint is used to login existing users.
-Params `username` and `password` are expected.
-On success, returns status code 201 with a cookie.
-Also returns an instance of the user object.
+Fields `username` and `password` are expected.
+Returns an instance of the user object.

 ### <a name="dels"></a>DELETE `/sessions`
 This endpoint is used to logout users who are already logged in.
-On success, returns status code 204.

 ### <a name="postu"></a>POST `/users`
-This endpoint is used to create a user.
-Params `username`, `email`, and `password` are expected.
-On success, returns status code 201 with a JSON object representing the user, which contains the fields `id`, `email`, `username`, and `verified`.

 Additionally, an email is sent out to the user's email asking for verification containing a link to `/users/verify/:token` when their account is created successfully.

 ### <a name="patchuvt"></a>PATCH `/users/verify/:token`
-When a user accesses a page of form `/users/verify/:token`, a PATCH request should be sent to this endpoint (containing the exact same `:token` value) to verify the user's email address.
-On success, returns status code 200, at which point the user should be redirected to a login page (front-end routing).
+When a user accesses a page of form `/users/verify/:token`, a PATCH request should be sent to this endpoint (containing the exact same `:token` parameter value) to verify the user's email address.
+No fields are expected.

 ### <a name="getuu"></a>GET `/users/:userId`
-Returns user information corresponding to the `userId`.
-One of the components that would be included in a "user profile".

 ### <a name="postur"></a>POST `/users/reset`
 This endpoint is used to request a password reset in case a user forgot it.
-Param `email` is expected.
-On success, returns a 200 and sends out an email with the password reset link of form `/users/reset/:token`.
+Field `email` is expected.

+On success, sends out an email with the password reset link of form `/users/reset/:token`.

 ### <a name="patchurt"></a>PATCH `/users/reset/:token`
-When a user accesses a page of form `/users/reset/:token`, a PATCH request should be sent to this endpoint (containing the exact same `:token` value) to reset the user's password.
-Param `password` is expected (the new password).
-On success, returns a 200.
+When a user accesses a page of form `/users/reset/:token`, a PATCH request should be sent to this endpoint (containing the exact same `:token` parameter value) to reset the user's password.
+Field `password` is expected (the new password).

 ### <a name="patchu"></a>PATCH `/users`

 ### <a name="delu"></a>DELETE `/users`

 ### <a name="posta"></a>POST `/arts`
-This endpoint is used to upload a picture.
-The request body should be sent as multi-part form data, instead of JSON.
-Params `title` and `picture` are expected (you are required to upload at least 1 picture), and you can optionally also pass `description` (from which hashtags are parsed), `price`, and `medium`.
-The `pictures` field should contain the picture file(s).

-Upon success, returns a 201 with a JSON object representing the user, which contains the fields `id`, `title`, `description`,  `pictures`, `price`, `tags`, and `artist_id`.
-The `pictures` array contain links to the pictures in the art.

-You are required to pass user information (i.e. user must be logged in and you gotta send over a cookie) since the art created is linked to that user!

 ### <a name="geta"></a>GET `/arts`
 This is the "discover page".
 Currently, it returns the most recent pictures in anti-chronological order.

-It returns a maximum of 15 pictures.
-If you want to load more, you can include the `after` parameter indicating the `id` of the last seen picture (i.e. the `id` of the last object in the pictures array returned).

 ### <a name="getaa"></a> GET `/arts/:artId`
-Get a single art by id.

 ### <a name="getuua"></a>GET `/users/:userId/arts`
-Returns all of the art for a user.
-Also used for profile.
-Optionally can pass an `after` for pagination.
+Returns all of the art created by a user.

 ### <a name="patchaa"></a>PATCH `/arts/:artId`

 ### <a name="delaa"></a>DELETE `/arts/:artId`

 ### <a name="postc"></a>POST `/commissions`
-Create a commissions object.
-Required fields are `price`, `deadline`, `copyright`, `description`.
-Successful posting returns a error 201 code and a JSON object representing the commission.

-You are required to pass user information (i.e. user must be logged in and you gotta send over a cookie) since the art created is linked to that user!

 ### <a name="getc"></a>GET `/commissions`
 This is the commission board.
 Currently, it returns the most recent commissions in anti-chronological order.

-It returns a maximum of 15 commissions.
-If you want to load more, you can include the `after` parameter indicating the `id` of the last seen commission (i.e. the `id` of the last object in the commissions array returned).

 ### <a name="getcc"></a>GET `/commissions/:commissionId`
-Get a single commission by `id`

 ### <a name="getuuc"></a>GET `/users/:userId/commissions`
-When accessing someone else's commissions (i.e. `:userId` is not the user's `id`), you get the user's public commissions that are open *and* public (i.e. they haven't specified any artist yet).
+When accessing someone else's commissions (i.e. `:userId` is not the user's `id` or you're not sending a cookie to begin with), you get the user's public commissions that are open *and* public (i.e. they haven't specified any artist yet).

 When accessing the user's own commissions, you can specify the query parameter `as` to display either the user's commissions as `artist` or as `buyer` (it defaults to `buyer`).

 ### <a name="patchcc"></a>PATCH `/commissions/:commissionId`
+This is the endpoint for *buyers* to update commission details.

 ### <a name="patchccr"></a>PATCH `/commissions/:commissionId/reject`
+This is the endpoint for *artists* to reject a commission.
+No fields are expected.

 ### <a name="delcc"></a>DELETE `/commissions/:commissionId`

 ### <a name="postccn"></a>POST `/commissions/:commissionId/negotiations`
+This is the endpoint for *artists* to make a commission offer and begin the process of negotiation.
+Returns two commission forms as an array (but since this counts as a "single" negotiation, the result is not paginated).

 ### <a name="getccn"></a>GET `/commissions/:commissionId/negotiations`

 ### <a name="getccna"></a>GET `/commissions/:commissionId/negotiations/:artistId`

 ### <a name="patchccna"></a>PATCH `/commissions/:commissionId/negotiations/:artistId`
+The buyer/artist can make edits *to their own forms* (i.e. send an object, not an array).

 ### <a name="getccnac"></a>GET `/commissions/:commissionId/negotiations/:artistId/chats`
+This endpoint is used to load previous chats.

 ### <a name="wsccnac"></a> ws `/commissions/:commissionId/negotiations/:artistId/chats`
+This *websocket* endpoint is used to communicate live with the other party - creating chat messages and receiving *live* updates should be done through this socket.